SocietyForArtisticResearch/texteditor-elm/README.md

 - media upload still not working for video.
 - `<meta name="viewport" content="width=device-width, initial-scale=1.0">` (ask devs), also on live server
 - Server problem when exporting?, 414 Request-URI Too Large (json, body??)
+- period in media name (remove periods on upload and whitespace) -- actually only validator in mediaedit has to be adjusted